 The Institute supports basic and clinical research through investigator-initiated grants, program project and center grants, cooperative agreements, career development and training awards, and contracts.

 NIH is operating at a program level of $30.31 billion in FY 2015, an increase of approximately $240 million over the FY 2014 final budget allocations.

 NIDDK’s discretionary appropriation for FY 2015 is $1.749 billion.
-This is an increase of about 3.01% from NIDDK’s appropriation in FY 2013.
-This figure does not include the FY 2014 Special Statutory Funding Program for Type 1 Diabetes Research appropriation of $139.2 M (-2.21% from FY 2013) that NIDDK oversees on behalf of the Department of Health and Human Services.
+This is an increase of about 0.02% from NIDDK’s appropriation in FY 2014.
+This figure does not include the FY 2015 Special Type 1 Diabetes appropriation of $150 million that NIDDK oversees on behalf of the Department of Health and Human Services.

 NIDDK is committed to supporting as many meritorious competing research grant applications as possible.
-Consistent with NIH policy (see NIH Guide Notice NOT-OD-14-055), NIDDK will manage its portfolio in biomedical research investments in a manner that includes addressing the need for a highly productive pool of researchers by providing support for investigators who are at an early stage in their careers.
+Consistent with NIH policy (see NIH Guide Notice NOT-OD-15-050).
+NIDDK will manage its portfolio in biomedical research investments in a manner that includes recognizing applications from and providing special consideration for early career investigators.

-For FY 2014 NIDDK is establishing a nominal “payline” for new (Type 1) and renewal or competing continuation (Type 2) R01 applications of 13th percentile.
-Most R01 applications which have a primary assignment to NIDDK and which request less than $500,000 direct cost per year and score at or better than the 13th percentile will receive an award (applications which have NIDDK as a secondary assignment do not benefit from this payline).
+For FY 2015 NIDDK is establishing a nominal “payline” for new (Type 1) and renewal or competing continuation (Type 2) R01 applications of 13th percentile.
+Most R01 applications which have a primary assignment to NIDDK and which request less than $500,000 direct costs per year and score at or better than the 13th percentile will receive an award (applications which have NIDDK as a secondary assignment do not benefit from this payline).
 R01 applications requesting $500,000 or more in direct costs for any year will be held to a more stringent pay line – the 8th percentile for both Type 1 and 2 applications.
 Starting in FY 2016, R01 applications received in response to Funding Opportunity Announcements (FOAs) that are PARs will not automatically be considered for funding based on payline/percentile ranking.
 Scores and additional programmatic factors will be weighed when considering applications received under R01 PAR FOAs for funding.

 Please note the following regarding competing awards: